 Visual inspection after application of acetic acid (VIA) Ė VIA to triage women positive on the HPV test

-However, an important limitation of the HPV test is its low specificity, which means that a high proportion of women with a positive HPV test will not have cervical precancer or cancer.
-To reduce referral of all HPV-positive women for colposcopy and/or treatment, a triage test is needed to identify those women who are at greatest risk of having the disease.
-For example, cytology is the most widely recommended triage test for HPV-positive women in high-resource countries.
+proportion of women with a positive HPV test will not have cervical precancer or cancer, especially among women living with HIV.
+To reduce unnecessary referral of a large number of HPV-positive women for colposcopy and/or treatment, a triage test is needed to identify those women who are at greatest risk of having the disease.
+Cytology is the most widely recommended triage test for HPV-positive women in high-resource countries.

 In settings where high-quality cytology is not available, HPV-positive women may be triaged with VIA.
-HPV-positive but VIA-negative (triage-negative) women are advised to repeat the HPV test after 1 year.
-HPV-positive and VIA-positive (triage-positive) women are immediately assessed for ablative treatment and if eligible, are treated with thermal ablation or cryotherapy.
-HPV and VIA positive women ineligible for ablative treatment or suspected to have invasive cancer should be appropriately referred and managed.
+HPV-positive but VIA-negative (triage-negative) women are advised to repeat the HPV test after 2 years for women in the general population, while women living with HIV should have HPV test repeated after 1 year.
+Women positive on both HPV and VIA tests (triage-positive) are immediately assessed for ablative treatment in a Ďscreen, triage and treatí setting.
+If eligible, they are treated with thermal ablation or cryotherapy.
+HPV and VIA positive women ineligible for ablative treatment or suspected to have invasive cancer need to be appropriately referred and managed.

 Many of the HPV detection technologies also provide information on the presence or absence of HPV types 16 and 18 (the two most oncogenic types).
-An effective management strategy can be to refer to colposcopy or treat all women positive for HPV 16/18 and use VIA only to triage women positive for HPV types other than HPV 16/18.
+When HPV 16/18 detection is integrated to the HPV detection technology, WHO recommends to treat all HPV 16/18 positive women and triage women positive for other genotypes with VIA in a Ďscreen, triage and treatí setting.